for EMS Clinicians

 EMS Clinician Protocols

 The MD Medical Protocols for Emergency Medical Services Clincians.
-These are the Protocols for EMS, effective July 1, 2023.
+These are the Protocols for EMS, effective July 1 each year.

 eMEDS Resource Page